IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 *   **Entry Point:**
     *   New users: Automatic redirect after registration.
     *   Returning users: From the post-login pop-up or a "Change/Edit CV" link.
 *   **Chosen Approach:** Hybrid Save Model on a Single Scrolling Form.
-The system automatically saves changes when a user moves from one field to another, providing immediate feedback.
-A manual "Save" button is also present to give users a sense of finality and control.
+The user selected this approach to balance the convenience of auto-saving with the confidence of a manual save button.
+The system automatically saves changes when a user moves from one field to another, providing immediate feedback, while the manual "Save" button gives users a sense of finality and control.

 **Flow Diagram:**